Influencers GoneWild: The Dark Side of Social Media Fame

 Notable Cases:

-• Fake Breakup Announcements: Some couples stage breakups for emotional reactions, only to reveal later it was a publicity stunt.
+only to reveal later it was a publicity stunt.

 • Revenge Exposés: Some influencers leak private messages and personal details about ex-partners to create viral drama.